pymupdf/PyMuPDF/docs/document.rst

 :attr:`Document.is_encrypted`           document (still) encrypted?
 :attr:`Document.is_form_pdf`            is this a Form PDF?
 :attr:`Document.is_pdf`                 is this a PDF?
-:attr:`Document.isReflowable`           is this a reflowable document?
+:attr:`Document.is_reflowable`          is this a reflowable document?
-:attr:`Document.isRepaired`             PDF only: has this PDF been repaired during open?
+:attr:`Document.is_repaired`            PDF only: has this PDF been repaired during open?
-:attr:`Document.last_location`          (chapter, pno) of last page :attr:`Document.metadata`               metadata :attr:`Document.name`                   filename of document :attr:`Document.needsPass`              require password to access data?
+:attr:`Document.last_location`          (chapter, pno) of last page :attr:`Document.metadata`               metadata :attr:`Document.name`                   filename of document :attr:`Document.needs_pass`             require password to access data?
 :attr:`Document.outline`                first `Outline` item :attr:`Document.page_count`             number of pages :attr:`Document.permissions`            permissions to access the document